 Zoom in and out with ⌘ and tapping the + or - keys

 Looking for how to search a page on Mac?
 You can press ⌘ + L to go to Chrome’s URL bar, which also doubles as the Google search engine — this makes searching for new pages and websites easier, as you no longer have to navigate to google.com first.

 Need to know how to search for a word on a web page in Chrome for Mac?
 Try ⌘ + F.

-Those are just a few of the built-in shortcuts on Chrome, but there may be times when you need more — such as a quick and easy way to take and store screenshots of your web pages.
-That’s where Inboard comes in handy.
+Those are just a few of the built-in shortcuts on Chrome, but there may be times when you need more.
+For more ways to automate your flow, read our comprehensive guide on Mac shortcuts.

 Another tip for making the most out of Chrome is managing your privacy and security better — using a password manager.